 Why young carers shouldn't be afraid to ask for help

-Many young carers provide care and support that someone of their age wouldn't usually be expected to give.
+Many young carers provide care that someone of their age wouldn't usually be expected to give.
 If you feel like you are in this situation then it's important that you think about whether you are able to keep providing care.

 Caring for someone with a mental health problem